ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-01-loan-shopping-tips.md

 1. If you are VA-loan eligible (as a prior US military member / a US military veteran), using your VA loan can drop your interest rate an additional 1/4 to 1/2 point below that it would otherwise be, for free, since VA loans are lower interest.
 VA loans can also allow _$0 down payments_ in many cases if that's something that interests you.
     1. Here is my VA loan calculator: <https://gabrielstaples.com/va-loan-calculator/>.
     1. In my experience, probably 80% of loan officers won't know how to do these calculations for you, so you have to do them yourself.
 They will rely on their loan originators to do the calculations, which can stall you for weeks potentially and may require you to proceed with the loan first.

+1. For VA loan pros and cons, and example calculations, see my section on this titled "VA loan pros and cons" further below.

 1. Using a loan *broker*, not an originator nor consumer-facing lender, can frequently give you better deals.
     1. Ex: a broker might get your a loan through PennyMac at 6.00% interest with zero buy-down points and $0 lender origination fees, whereas if you went to PennyMac directly, they might get you only 6.25% interest rate with zero buy-down points and $1500 lender origination fees.
 When you go to the consumer-facing loan department at PennyMac, you are costing them more overhead money, paying that loan officer to talk to you.
 By going to the broker instead, they save their overhead costs, and the broker is incentivized to try harder to reduce their own costs so they can take a lower cut and still make money when they sell your loan to PennyMac in the "wholesale debt market" behind the scenes.